grafana/grafana-plugin-sdk-go/experimental/e2e/README.md

 ## CA Certificate Setup

 This step is needed so that the proxy can intercept HTTPS traffic.
+By default, the bundled [certificate](certificate_authority/grafana-e2e-ca.pem) and [private key](certificate_authority/grafana-e2e-ca.key.pem) are used.
+For more information about using a custom CA key pair, see the [ca_keypair](#ca_keypair) config section.

 ### Debian & Ubuntu